Using Amazon ECR with the AWS CLI

 Install the AWS CLI

-To use the AWS CLI with Amazon ECR, install the latest AWS CLI version (Amazon ECR functionality is available in the AWS CLI starting with version 1.9.15).
-You can check your AWS CLI version with the aws --version command.
-For information about installing the AWS CLI or upgrading it to the latest version, see Installing the AWS CLI version 2 in the AWS Command Line Interface User Guide.
+To use the AWS CLI with Amazon ECR, install the latest AWS CLI version.
+For information, see Installing the AWS Command Line Interface in the AWS Command Line Interface User Guide.

 Install Docker